 - Grate the cheddar cheese, keeping aside approximately 40 grams to place on top of the scones before baking.160 grams cheddar cheese

-- Whisk together the flour, baking powder, salt, and black pepper.300 grams plain flour, 3 teaspoons baking powder, ½ teaspoon cracked black pepper, ¼ - ½ teaspoon of table salt
+- n a large mixing bowl, whisk together the dry ingredients (flour, baking powder, salt, and black pepper).300 grams plain flour, 3 teaspoons baking powder, ¼ - ½ teaspoon of table salt, ½ teaspoon cracked black pepper

-- Grate the butter or cut it into small blocks.
-Rub the butter into the flour until it resembles fine breadcrumbs.60 grams butter
+- Either grate the butter or cut it into small blocks.
+Rub the butter into the flour until it resembles coarse breadcrumbs with small pea-sized pieces of butter in the flour.
+This can also be done using a pastry cutter.60 grams butter

-- Add the cheese and chives into the flour, and mix through with your fingers until well distributed.160 grams cheddar cheese, ⅓ cup finely sliced chives
+- Add the grated cheese and chives to the flour mixture, and stir through until well-distributed.⅓ cup finely sliced chives

-- Lightly flour a dough board or kitchen counter.
-Place the dough in the middle of the floured surface and bring the dough together into a rectangle.
+- Lightly flour a clean surface.
+Place the scone dough in the middle of the lightly floured surface and bring the dough together into a rectangle.
 Using a knife or bench scraper, cut the dough into thirds and fold the outer edges on the middle section.
 Press down using your hands or a rolling pin until the dough is about 3cm thick.
 Repeat the process twice more.
 This laminates the dough.

-- Either using a cookie cutter or knife cut 6 to 8 large scones.
-If using a round cookie cutter, bring together the left-over dough, by laminating the dough together and forming a disk or square to cut out additional scones.
+- Either using a cookie cutter or knife, cut 6 to 8 large scones.
+If using a round cookie cutter, bring together the left-over dough, by gently kneading the dough together and forming a disk or square to cut out additional scones.
 Try to work with the dough as little as possible.

-- Using a pastry brush, brush the tops of the scones with the milk and sprinkle the leftover cheddar over the tops of the scones.3 tablespoons milk
+- Place the scones onto the prepared baking sheet.
+Then brush the tops of the scones with milk using a pastry brush, and sprinkle the leftover cheddar cheese on the tops of the scones.3 tablespoons milk

-- Bake for approximately 15 minutes.
-The scones would have risen, and be golden brown in colour.
-Remove from the oven and place on a wire cooling rack to cool down slightly before serving warm with butter.
+- Bake the scones in a preheated oven for 15 to 20 minutes.
+The scones would have risen and be a nice golden brown when they were done.
+Remove from the oven, and place the scone on a wire rack to cool down slightly before serving.

 Notes